 In some cases, getting Medicare for your parents becomes a responsibility you didn’t expect.
 Medicare insurance is for those 65 years or older.
 Some people may be eligible due to qualifying disabilities.

-Once you’ve determined that your parents are eligible for Medicare, it’s time to learn the basics.
+Once you’ve determined your parents are eligible for Medicare, it’s time to learn the basics.
 After you understand the basics of Medicare, we’ll tell you how to sign up, find additional health insurance, and use your Medicare insurance.

 How Can I Get Medicare for My Parents

 The first step to getting Medicare insurance for your parents is understanding the Original Medicare coverage basics.
-For example, Medicare Part A covers inpatient care and Part B covers outpatient care.
+For example, Medicare Part A covers inpatient care, and Part B covers outpatient care.